ZethT/teamcook/README.md

-# COOKING-MAMA: Kitchen Inventory Management System
+# TeamCook: Kitchen Inventory Management System

-COOKING-MAMA is a web application developed during a hackathon to address the challenges faced by kitchen teams in the food industry.
+TeamCook is a web application developed during a hackathon to address the challenges faced by kitchen teams in the food industry.
 It aims to streamline inventory management, improve team communication, and optimize budgeting for restaurants and professional kitchens.

 ## Important: Read the Project Documentation